MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

 ![Create and Publish your Mobile App](../../media/image%2877%29.png)

-For setting up the mobile app for your training portal, you will need to request for a mobile APP (APK) from Microsoft and setup your Google PlayStore account.
+For setting up the mobile app for your training portal, you will need to either [request](#option-1-request-apkaab-files-via-mct-helpdesk) for a mobile APP (APK) from Microsoft or [generate](#option-2-enable-progressive-web-application-pwa-and-generate-apkaab-files) a APK bundle from your PWA enabled instance and setup your Google PlayStore account.
 You’ll also be required to share release manager access with Microsoft to enable automatic updates to the mobile app.

 ## Steps to create Mobile App for the training portal

+## Option 1: Request APK/AAB files via MCT Helpdesk

 1. Visit [**Microsoft Community Training Helpdesk**](https://go.microsoft.com/fwlink/?linkid=2104630).
 ![Steps to create Mobile App for the training portal](../../media/image%2876%29.png)